Vielha Tunnel: History

-In 1830, the politician Pascual Madoz had the idea of building the tunnel.
+In 1830, the politician Pascual Madoz had the idea of building a tunnel.
 That same year, two French engineers, Auriol and Partiot, prepared the first plans.
 Construction finally started in 1926 and lasted 22 years, including the Spanish Civil War period from 1936 to 1939.
 The tunnel was opened in 1948, drastically reducing the time required to access the valley and was at the time the longest road tunnel in the world.
 Heavy winter snowfall could still force the tunnel to close.

 At the beginning of the 1980s the tunnel was reinforced, new asphalt was laid and new lighting installed.
 Curved concrete walls were built at both ends to avoid excessive air flow.
 During the 1980s and 1990s the tunnel began to struggle to meet the needs of the increasing vehicular traffic.
 The project of building a parallel new tunnel was requested in 1989 and approved in 1997.
 In 1999, after the Mont Blanc Tunnel accident, the project was accelerated.

 In 2000 the old tunnel was ranked as the most dangerous tunnel in Europe due to the lack of security and emergency facilities.
 Construction of the new tunnel began in January 2002 and the work was temporarily stopped in winter 2005–2006 because the project had to be adjusted due to new safety laws.
-The new tunnel, named Juan Carlos I Tunnel in honour of Spanish king Juan Carlos I, was finally inaugurated on December 4, 2007.
+The new tunnel, named Juan Carlos I Tunnel in honour of Spanish king Juan Carlos I, was finally inaugurated on 4 December 2007.